ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
-% value emitted 0 !== % value emitted 1 on line 16 of mbust.pt
-% value emitted 0 !== % value emitted 7 on line 23 of mbust.pt
 ### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralInteger on line 28 of mbust.pt
 ### Semantic assertion 3 failed: !== oEmitValue on line 29 of mbust.pt
  !== % value emitted 1 on line 30 of mbust.pt